The Admissions Process

 - Why do you want to pursue a legal education at Florida A&M University, and how do you envision using your legal education?

 All applicants must submit a résumé that includes at least your last three positions of full-time employment, including summer employment.
-Resumes should be uploaded directly into the applicant’s LSAC account.
+Resumes should be uploaded directly to the applicant’s LSAC account.

 EVALUATION OF APPLICATIONS